Delroy Lindo

+He gained further recognition for his role as Paul, a Vietnam War veteran in the film Da 5 Bloods (2020), he earned the New York Film Critics Circle Award for Best Actor and the National Society of Film Critics Award for Best Actor.
+For his role as blues player Delta Slim in Ryan Coogler's horror film Sinners (2025), he was nominated for the Academy Award for Best Supporting Actor.

-Lindo also played Bo Catlett in Get Shorty (1995), Arthur Rose in The Cider House Rules (1999), Detective Castlebeck in Gone in 60 Seconds (2000), Isaak O'Day in Romeo Must Die (2000), and Delta Slim in Sinners (2025).
-Lindo starred as Alderman Ronin Gibbons in the TV series The Chicago Code (2011), as Winter on the series Believe (2014), and as Adrian Boseman in The Good Fight (2017–2021).
+Lindo is also known for playing Bo Catlett in Get Shorty (1995), Arthur Rose in The Cider House Rules (1999), Detective Castlebeck in Gone in 60 Seconds (2000), Isaak O'Day in Romeo Must Die (2000), Joe Black in This Christmas (2007), and Bass Reeves in The Harder They Fall (2021).
+He also voiced the character Beta in the Pixar animated film Up (2009).

+On television, he portrayed Matthew Henson in the 1998 television film Glory & Honor, and Supreme Court Justice Clarence Thomas in Strange Justice (1999).
+Lindo later starred as Alderman Ronin Gibbons in the series The Chicago Code (2011), as Winter in the fantasy drama series Believe (2014), and as Adrian Boseman in The Good Fight (2017–2021).

 Early life

-Lindo was born on 18 November 1952 in Lewisham, London, the son of Jamaican parents who were part of the Windrush generation.
+Delroy George Lindo was born on 18 November 1952 in the University Hospital Lewisham in Lewisham, London, England, the son of Jamaican parents who were part of the Windrush generation.
 His mother had immigrated to the UK in 1951 to work as a nurse, and his father worked in various jobs.
 Lindo grew up in nearby Eltham and attended Woolwich Polytechnic School for Boys.
 He became interested in acting as a child when he appeared in a nativity play at school.

 When he was a teenager, Lindo moved with his mother to Toronto, Ontario, Canada.
 When he was 16, they moved to the United States, to San Francisco.
 At the age of 24, Lindo began his studies in acting at the American Conservatory Theater, graduating in 1979.